giantswarm/docs/sources/guides/ruby_on_rails.md

 +  gem 'mysql2'
 ```

 Since we have changed the Gemfile we would need to build our application image again.
-But before we do that lets fix the last little problem.
+But before we do that lets fix the next problem.
 If we start our app and it connects to the database it encounters two problems:

 1. There is no database `app` in the mysql container
 2. Without a database, all the tables are missing too - we need to execute `rake db:migrate`